 A position description serves as a formal document that summarizes the important functions of a specific job on which the university bases position postings, job interviews, and performance appraisals.
 Position descriptions should accurately represent actual duties and responsibilities as well as job specifications.
+A certification memo will be signed and attached to the job description.
 Whenever you need to write or revise a job description, please begin with this word-formatted template of the job description.

 Use a title that describes the nature and level of work performed.

 Provide a brief summary of the scope, objective or role, and key responsibilities (typically three to four) of the position.

 Describe how the position supports, contributes, or is linked to the organizations or programs mission.
 If the position supports research, briefly describe objective of project.

 It may be helpful to write a position summary after defining the essential responsibilities (functions) of the position.